Creating Application Rounds

 • Short Name: Optionally enter an internal “short name” that appears as a tab on the applicant’s person record.
 In this case, 2024 UG.

-• Round Key: Used in application logic, automation, and communications for your application.
+• Round Key: Use this in application logic, automation, and communications for your application.
 Enter a year-agnostic code, like UG for Undergraduate.

 • Allow Multiple: Do not allow multiple applications